-The gateway to Península Valdés, Puerto Madryn bustles with tourism and industry.
-It retains a few small-town touches: the radio announces lost dogs and locals are welcoming and unhurried.
-With summer temperatures matching those of Buenos Aires, Madryn holds its own as a modest beach destination, but from June to mid-December the visiting right whales take center stage.
-From July to September, these migrating whales come so close they can be viewed without taking a tour – either from the coast 20km north of town or from the town pier.
+The gateway to Península Valdés, Puerto Madryn is Patagonia's star destination for marine wildlife watching.
+With a beachfront location, it's also a pleasant place in itself.
+While the city bustles with tourism and industry, it retains a few small-town touches: the radio announces lost dogs, and locals are welcoming and unhurried.
+With summer temperatures matching those of Buenos Aires, Madryn holds its own as a modest beach destination, but from June to mid-December visiting right whales take center stage.

 The sprawling city is the second-largest fishing port in the country and home to Aluar, Argentina’s first aluminum plant, built in 1974.
 A sheltered port facing Golfo Nuevo, Puerto Madryn was founded by Welsh settlers in 1886.
-Statues of immigrants and Teheulche along the shoreline pay tribute to its history.
-The Universidad de la Patagonia is known for its marine biology department, and ecological centers promote conservation and education.
+Statues of immigrants and Tehuelche along the shoreline pay tribute to its history.
+The Universidad de la Patagonia is known for its marine-biology department, and ecological centers here promote conservation and education.